 Filing, prosecuting, maintaining, and defending patents on products in development in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States are less extensive than those in the United States.
 In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as federal and state laws in the United States.
 For example, several countries outside the United States prohibit patents on plants and seeds entirely.
 In addition, we may at times license third-party technologies for which limited international patent protection exists and for which the time period for filing international patent applications has passed.
 Consequently, we are unable to prevent third parties from using intellectual property we develop or license in all countries outside the United States, or from selling or importing products made using our intellectual property in and into the jurisdictions in which we do not have patent protection.
-Competitors may use our technologies in jurisdictions where we have not obtained patent protection, but where enforcement is not as strong as in the United States.
+Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop their own products, and we may be unable to prevent such competitors from importing those infringing products into territories where we have patent protection, but where enforcement is not as strong as in the United States.
 These products may compete with our products in development and our patents and other intellectual property rights may not be effective or sufficient to prevent them from competing in those jurisdictions.
 Moreover, farmers or others in the chain of commerce may raise legal challenges to our intellectual property rights or may infringe upon our intellectual property rights, including through means that may be difficult to prevent or detect, and local regulators may choose to not enforce our intellectual property rights.